iotaledger/one-click-tangle/tutorial-private-tangle.md

 * `node.seed`.
 The seed of the initial Hornet Bode.
 Keep it safe!
 * `snapshots/private-tangle/snapshot.csv` The initial Private Tangle snapshot.
 It contains just one IOTA address that is holding all IOTAs.

 If you browse to `http://localhost:8081` you can play with the Hornet Dashboard.

 You can find the Tangle database files at `db/private-tangle`.

-### Tangle Explorer in "one click"
+### Tangle Explorer

-Once we have our Private Tangle up and running we would like to deploy a Tangle Explorer.
-There is another script that allows us to do so, but, first of all, we need to set up a JSON configuration file for our Private Tangle network.
-Doing so it is easy as we already have a template file.
-The only thing we need to do is to copy to the template the different parameters of our network, including the Coordinator public address.

-Set up all the folders needed
+Once we have our Private Tangle up and running, we can install and run a Tangle Explorer as follows:

 ```console
 cd ../explorer
 tangle-explorer start ../hornet-private-net
 ```

-Afterwards you should find the following additional docker containers up and running:
+Automatically the Tangle Explorer will be configured with the parameters of our Private Tangle, and once the docker build process finishes you should find the following additional docker containers up and running:

 ```console
 dd4bcad67c5e        iotaledger/explorer-webapp   "docker-entrypoint.s…"   2 days ago          Up 2 days           0.0.0.0:8082->80/tcp                                                                   explorer-webapp